 - As your child begins to walk, stay alert of possible dental or facial injuries.

 1 to 3 years old

 - Follow the schedule of dental exams and cleanings, as recommended by your child's pediatric dentist.
-Generally, dental exams and cleanings are recommended every 6 months for children and adults.

 - At about age 3, as your child learns to rinse and spit, brushing with a pea-sized portion of fluoridated toothpaste is best.